dovh11/expense-tracker/README.md

 - Everyone with an account can leave their feedback with comments and stars in Expense Tracker, then I direct users to a page with all feedbacks from others.
 This action will help me improve our web app to be more convenient and user-friendly.

 ## Note
 > If you guys interested in my Expense Tracker web app, feel free to clone and explore it on your own device.
-However, do not use my web app project - Expense Tracker - for submitting as your own project in online courses.
+However, since I have submitted this web app project to an online course, you are not allowed to use it for submitting as your own project in online courses, lest both you and I will be got trouble.